 Chef pulled into the pavement, I pulled in alongside him, both the kids hopped off.

-For some reson I will never understand, Chef reached over and tried to put my front brake on.
+For some reason that I will never understand, Chef reached over and tried to put my front brake on.
 I was stationary and about to take the key out of the ignition.

 As he squeezed the brake he squeezed my hand on the ignition putting the bike back into motion.
 The bike and I mounted the pavement and I fell off.